LEARN EVERYTHING about CHAKRAS, their COLORS and MEANINGS!

 Our ancestors perceived light as a source of life and the driving force of life’s processes.
 In fact, light equaled health of the body, mind, and spirit.

 However, the theories of linking the color therapy with the philosophy of chakras was developed much later, only in the last century.

-The Origin and Logic of Chakra Colors
+The Origin of Chakra Colors

 Christopher Hills with Indian Prime Minister Jawaharlal Nehru at Teen Murti Bhavan, New Delhi